bgachara/bgachara.github.io/posts/rust_ref.md

 let new_postfix = 89u16;
 let large = -9787654i64
 ```

 ## Chars

 - This is unicode scalar value.
-- Defined by specifying the character within single quote characters.
+It is defined by specifying the character within single quote characters.

 ## Arrays and Vec

-- used to create collections of data of the same type.
+- Used to create collections of data of the same type.
 - Array: used when the collection has fixed length.
 - Vec: used when the collection needs to grow and shrink in size.
 - For data that is of different types use a struct or tuple.
 - Due to their fixed size, arrays are very efficient at runtime.
-- We can initializethe values of an array from an expression rather than manually defining each value,
+We can initialize the values of an array from an expression rather than manually defining each value,

 ```rust